 They work much in the way nuts or croutons might.

-Enjoy every bite of this lovely Roasted Vegetable Quinoa Salad as much as I do!
+I hope you enjoy every bite of this lovely Roasted Vegetable Quinoa Salad as much as I do!

 - olive oil for the baking sheet